rawls238/Bandits.jl/README.md

 Now, we can call `simulate` and get back a `BanditStats` object which returns the regret and the number of times each arm was pulled.

-As well, this package provides an `aggregate_simulate` function which aggregates the results of N simulations run in parallel.
+As well, this package provides an `aggregate_simulate` function which aggregates the results of N simulations run in parallel and returns the average.

 License: MIT